 Pat: We found an abandoned air strip from World War II that was kind of neat.
 To go twenty-five miles to the site took us an hour and a half.
 It was slow going.

-Brian: We are going out to Newfoundland, Canada next summer.
+Brian: We are going out to Newfoundland.
 I’ve been there, but Pat has not.
 I want her to stand on the most easternmost place in North America.
 That will be a three to four week trip.

-Pat: The following summer we want to travel down the coasts of Washington, Oregon, and California.
+Pat: We also want to travel down the coasts of Washington, Oregon, and California.

 Above: Exploring Trail Ridge Road, Colorado

 Brian: Our goal is to keep the truck and camper as an overland vehicle here in North America.
 It’s set up for trips to Alaska, Newfoundland, Florida, and Southern California.
 It is our plan to hit everything in between in the coming years.

 Our trips closer to home are typically over the weekend with an extra day tacked on to ensure we are fully fulfilled before returning to work.
 We plan to continue extending our durations eventually going up to three months away from our home base.

 Pat: I can’t get over having a sink and stove wherever we go.
 We don’t use our stove that often because we do most of our cooking outside, but it sure is nice to have when we are camping in the morning when it’s freezing outside.
 I also enjoy flicking a switch to turn the furnace on.
 In ten minutes, we are cozy warm.
 It’s awesome.
 I love truck camping!

 Brian: The camper is our next progression into the camping overland lifestyle.
 And we can still go down those side roads.
 That’s why we didn’t go with big camper.
 An eight foot pop-up truck camper is what we wanted.
 The Hallmark is perfect for us.

 Truck: 2012 Chevy Silverado 2500, extended cab, SRW, long bed, 4×4, gas